timewave-computer/simple-program-demo/README.md

 ```bash
 cargo run --bin activate
 ```
+> If you see `Error: error decoding response body`, we recommend running the above step again.
+This is a known issue while making calls to the co-processor.

 Then query the Send and Deposit account balances
 ```bash
 cast call <DEMO Token address> 'balanceOf(address)(uint256)' <Send Account Address> --rpc-url http://localhost:8545
 cast call <DEMO Token address> 'balanceOf(address)(uint256)' <Deposit Account Address> --rpc-url http://localhost:8545
 ```
-TThe Send account show now have a balance of 50 and the Deposit account should have a balance of 100.
+The Send account should decrease by 100 and the Deposit account should increase by 100.

 ## Without ZK
 It is also possible to use this demo without ZK proofs or the coprocessor.